 Thus defined, the mapping~\( \wstrategy''_{\agent} \) indeed is a W-strategy because, as \( \History \in \tribu{\Information}_{\agent} \), the mapping \( \wstrategy''_{\agent} : (\HISTORY,\tribu{\Information}_{\agent}) \to (\CONTROL_{\agent},\tribu{\Control}_{\agent}) \) is measurable.
 We define the W-strategies profile \( \wstrategy'' = \sequence{\wstrategy''_{\bgent}}{\bgent \in \AGENT} \) by completing \( \wstrategy''_{\agent} \) with \( \wstrategy''_{\bgent}=\wstrategy_{\bgent}=\wstrategy'_{\bgent} \) when \( \bgent \neq \agent \).

-We prove that solvability fails for the W-strategy profile $\wstrategy''$ (hence the contradiction).
-For this purpose, we consider the following only two possibilities for~$\SolutionMap_{\wstrategy''}\np{\omega}$, depending whether it belongs or not to~$\History$.
+We prove that playability fails for the W-strategy profile $\wstrategy''$ (hence the contradiction).
+For this purpose, we consider the following only two possibilities for~$\SolutionMap_{\wstrategy''}\np{\omega}$, depending {whether it belongs to~$\History$ or not.}

 First, we assume that $\SolutionMap_{\wstrategy''}\np{\omega} \not\in \History$.
 Then, we have that